ruobinLiu/Laboratory-Protocols/_episodes/03-KASP-PCR-Protocol.md

 teaching: 30
 exercises: 30
 questions:
-- ""
+- "How to use PCR program for KASP assays?"
+- "How to plot the data?"

 objectives:
-- ""
+- "Run PCR program for KASP assays."
+- "Determine the lines score for each respective allele after plotting your data."

 keypoints:
-- "Read through Safety Information before you start the experiment."
+- "Read through carefully before performing this protocol."

 ---
 ## Notes before starting PCR: